 In addition, CIP has no investments in companies which are active in the fossil fuel sector.
-During the next reference periods, the fund will continue to monitor the indicator to seek continued alignment to CIPs Responsible Investment Policy.
+During the next reference periods the Fund will continue to monitor the indicator to seek continued alignment to CIP' Responsible Investment Policy and the Fund's ESG Standards.